fitnr/svgis/docs/cli.rst

       -i, --id-field FIELD            Geodata field to use as ID -a, --class-fields FIELDS       Geodata fields to use as class (comma- separated)
-      -j, --project KEYWORD           Specify a map projection.
-Accepts either a valid EPSG code (e.g. epsg:4456), a valid proj4 string, a file containing a proj4, "utm", "file" (use existing), "local"
+      -j, --crs KEYWORD               Specify a map projection.
+Accepts either an EPSG code (e.g. epsg:4456), a proj4 string, a file containing a proj4, "utm" (use local UTM), "file" (use existing), "local"
                                       (generate a local projection).
       -s, --simplify FACTOR           Simplify geometries.
 Accepts an integer between 1 and 100, the percentage points in